SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/-SFP White Blood Cells I-IV_Rinker.md

 A bone marrow biopsy in an older patient showing a hypercellular marrow with dysplasia in all three hematopoietic cell lines (erythroid, myeloid, and megakaryocytic) strongly supports the diagnosis of MDS.
 Patients with MDS are at higher risk of developing acute myeloid leukemia

 a classic presentation of CML - Left shifted granulocytes indicated the presence of immature granulocytes (myeloid lineage) in the peripheral blood.
 This can be seen in infections, but a 150,000 white cell count is a leukemic process.
 Demonstration of the Philadelphia chromosome t(9;22) confirms the diagnosis. splenomegaly and a white count of 150,000.
 The granulocytes are left shifted and there is a basophilia.
 2% blasts are present.
+- chronic myeloid leukemia (CML) which is characterized by t(9;22) which produces the BCR-ABL1 fusion protein, which is a constitutively active tyrosine kinase.
+First-line treatment for CML utilizes a tyrosine kinase inhibitor that targets BCR-ABL1 (imatinib).

 The lymphocytes in CLL look very much like normal lymphocytes.
 One can determine clonality by surface immunoglobulin light chain restriction.
 Expression of CD5 and CD23 on the clonal B-cells is classic for CLL.